-Features of the Maasai Stoves & Solar stove
+Features in the manufacture of the Maasai Stoves & Solar stoves

-The stove is made of materials bought from Tanzanian merchants.
-Local craftsmen make the bricks, and the fire-resistant mortar is made according to the recipe of a local stove builder.
+The Project manufactures the stove from materials bought from Tanzanian merchants.
+Local craftsmen make the bricks, and the fire-resistant mortar is from a local recipe.

 How the stove works